 The main advantage of unsecured business financing from a small business owner’s perspective, is the lack of collateral required to receive the loan.
 In most cases, if a business owner is unable to repay an unsecured loan, the lender is not allowed to seize their business assets.
 This provides an extra layer of protection for small business borrowers.
 Additionally, since extra time and paperwork involved in securing collateral is not needed, unsecured lenders are able to extend financing much faster.

 Some unsecured business loans will not require borrowers to sign over the rights to any of their business assets.
 However, instead they may ask them to sign what’s known as a Personal Guarantee.
 A Personal Guarantee simply allows a lender to acquire a borrower’s personal assets in the rare case that they are unable to make payments.
 This may include their home or savings account.
-For example, if you are operating a transportation trucking business and get an unsecured business loan, there will be no liens placed on your fleet of trucks.
+For example, if you are operating a long haul trucking business and get an unsecured business loan, there will be no liens placed on your fleet of trucks.
 However, with a Personal Guarantee in place, your personal assets are still at risk.

 We offer the best of both worlds for small businesses who need quick funding – unsecured loans without a Personal Guarantee.
 That means less risk, less hassle, and more freedom to get things done with our help.